Holiday Fire Safety

 National Fire Protection Association to

-Put a Freeze on Winter Fires
+Put a Freeze on Winter Fires.
+The initiative focuses on hazards

 that may increase a family’s risk of having a house fire.
 Follow